bgrasmo/100daysofcode/sections-31-37/Section-32.md

 As an administrator, the detail page for a product will be an 'update product' page.
 It will show the details of the products like when we add a new product, with the option to change any or all of the information.
 Given that would mean two almost identical pages, extract the form into the includes directory in product-form.ejs.

+#### <b>Update products as administrator</b>

+To use all fields from req.body for instance, use the spread operator in the new object.
+The order they're sent in doesn't matter since we pick them out by name in the constructor method.
+This saves having to type `title: req.body.title`, `summary: req.body.summary` and so on.
+The ID has to be picked up from the query parameters.

+Image is only mandatory when creating a new product, not when updating.
+In case image was not selected, don't update image path and so on, use new `delete` keyword to delete the key value pairs relating to the image before updating.

+To set query parameter correctly when updating, product needs to be returned as an instance of the class, and not directly as fetched from the database. (id vs _id) Did not completely follow this reasoning, will want to investigate.

+Since there might be an image, and formtype is set to multipart, add imageUpload middleware to this route.